oasisprotocol/oasis-core/README.md

 In order to run under SGX there are some additional prerequisites:
 * Your hardware needs to have SGX support.
+* You either need to explicitly enable SGX in BIOS or make a `sgx_cap_enable_device()` system call, if SGX is in software controlled state.
+* You need to install Intel's SGX driver.
 * You need the AESM daemon running.
 The easiest way is to just run it in a Docker container by doing (this will keep the container running and it will be automatically started on boot):